meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 ## Publish your Service Broker

 As soon as your Service Broker is production-ready, you can publish it to the public meshMarketplaces, so all users of meshStack can use it.
 You should provide a new deployment of your Service Broker in order to publish it.
 Your private service broker configuration will remain untouched when publishing the service broker.
-The private Service Broker will still be available for your meshCustomer.
+The private Service Broker will still be available for your meshWorkspace.

 To publish your Service Broker, click the **Publish Service Broker** button for the according Service Broker.